xunker/clover_plus/README.md

 "Make" on thingiverse: https://www.thingiverse.com/make:208007

+## Marlin Config

+I'm still using an ancient build of Marlin (1.1.0 RC5) on an ancient RAMPS clone, but it works just fine.
+You can find details of my Marlin config on [MARLIN.md](MARLIN.md).

 ## Printed Parts

 My printer is a hodge-podge of parts from different versions, parts that just fit, or parts I've designed myself.